it-projects-llc/addons-dev/pos_partner_deselection/README.rst

 Partner  deselection
 ====================

-Invoke when a POS Partner has been deselected by the user after a defined time interval.
+The module allows to deselect partner in opened POSes by the user after a defined time interval.

 Credits